Mubarakan

 Made on a budget of ₹650 million, Mubarakan has grossed over ₹932.4 million at the global box office.

 Plot

-Avtar Singh Bajwa, his wife and their twin sons meet with a car accident, which kills Avtar and his wife though the twins survive.
-They are sent to Avtar's brother Kartar, a confirmed bachelor, who gives first son Karan to his London-based sister, Jeeto, and second son Charan to his Punjab-settled brother, Baldev.
+In 1990, Avtar Singh Bajwa, his wife, and their twin sons meet with a car accident, which kills Avtar and his wife though the twins survive.
+They are sent to Avtar's brother Kartar, a confirmed bachelor, who gives the first son, Karan, to his London-based sister, Jeeto, and the second son, Charan, to his Punjab-settled brother, Baldev.